Annual Conference FAQs

 You are welcome to browse our website at any time or contact NCDA headquarters toll-free at 866-367-6232 to ask questions.
-You can join NCDA at the same time that you Register for the Conference – and enjoy member discounts!
-While at the conference, be sure to attend the annual Membership Meeting.
-The booklet you receive will include the Presidential overview of the year, a report on NCDA membership (including membership by region, work setting, occupation, and more), the Treasurer's report, and the slate of candidates for the upcoming election.
+You can join NCDA and take advantage of the membership discounts available for conference registration and career resources!
+While at the conference, be sure to attend the First Timer's Meeting, Committee Meetings and the annual Membership Meeting.
+The program book you receive will include the Presidential overview of the year, a report on NCDA membership (including membership by region, work setting, occupation, and more), the Treasurer's report, and the slate of candidates for the upcoming election.

-Additional questions about NCDA can be answered by visiting the Cyber Cafe, open in the Exhibit Hall.
-Volunteers will be available to demonstrate NCDA online services and answer questions.
-Conference Evaluations may be completed online during the Friday and Saturday sessions.
-Internet access is available on a first come, first served basis.
+Additional questions about NCDA can be answered by visiting the Cyber Showcase, open in the Foyer.
+Volunteers will be available to demonstrate NCDA online services, the conference app and answer questions.

 If you have another question that you would like answered, please use the Comment box below!